ogilliland/color-coding/README.md

-# repo-story
+# Color Coding
-Visual representation of git history and git blame
+Visual storytelling for git history and git blame